IT WASN'T ME

-Like most, I enjoyed Soderbergh’s successful indie debut, Sex, Lies, and Videotape (1989), but didn’t see another of his films until Out of Sight (1998), The Limey (1999), and Traffic (2000), all of which attracted serious attention, but I wasn’t so taken by them.
-I still haven’t seen Erin Brokovich (2000), and I’m no fan of the glossy star-studded Ocean’s series (2001, 2004, 2007).
-Full Frontal (2002) was better than reviews at the time suggested, but then came Solaris (2002).
+I enjoyed Soderbergh’s successful indie debut, Sex, Lies, and Videotape (1989), but didn’t see another of his films until Out of Sight (1998), The Limey (1999), and Traffic (2000), all of which attracted serious critical attention, but I wasn’t so taken by them.
+I still haven’t seen Erin Brokovich (2000), and I can take or leave the glossy star-studded Ocean’s series (2001, 2004, 2007).
+Full Frontal (2002) was better than the reviews would have us believe, but then came Solaris (2002).

-The end credits montage of still-shots featuring piles of doll parts—limbs, heads, and torsos—is deliberate and pointed.
-The montage could be easily dismissed as mere end-credit colour, but it’s as central to Soderbergh’s intentions as locating the film in small-town American, employing locals as actors, and using flexible digital technology.
+The end credits montage of still-shots featuring piles of doll parts—limbs, heads, torsos—is deliberate and pointed.
+The montage could easily be dismissed as mere end-credit colour, but it’s as central to Soderbergh’s intentions as locating the film in small-town American, employing locals as actors, and using flexible digital technology.
 These choices weren’t accidental, and neither is the closing montage.
-I defy anyone to look at the image above and not think of brutal internment, or to tell me that the closing montage of doll body parts isn't a visual allegory for carnage, or that Martha's realisation that she has blood on her hands isn't directed squarely at the acquiescence of a nation (a world) in denial.
+I defy anyone to look at the image above and not think of brutal internment, or to tell me that the closing montage of doll body parts isn't a visual allegory for carnage, or that Martha's realisation that she has blood on her hands isn't directed squarely at the acquiescence of a nation (of not, a world) in denial.